// I may earn money from the companies mentioned in this post. //

 *If the diapers are still a little funky smelling, go ahead and soak them in the washing machine or a sink.
 Then run another rinse cycle.

-At some point, we'll rig up a clothes line outside and I'll dry everything out there (An added perk?
+If you can, rig up a clothes line outside and dry everything out there (An added perk?
 Sunlight is a natural bleach agent).

 Always Have Everything Prepped